DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

 Generally, the approach in Ember.js is similar as writing a server-side app in Ruby on Rails: you have routes, views, and Ember.js handling many things for you automatically with convention over configuration.

-I learned that this framework is used across many web-sites, among which is iCloud!
+I learned that this framework is used across many websites, among which is iCloud!

 To widen your horizons, please watch the presentation here.